edawson/gfakluge/README.md

 GFAKluge now supports GFA2!
 This brings with it four new structs: `edge_elem`, `gap_elem`, `fragment_elem`, and `group_elem`.
 They're contained in maps much like those for the GFA1 structs.

 A few caveats apply:
-    1. As GFA2 is a **superset** of GFA1, we support only support legal GFA2 -> GFA1 conversions.
+    1. As GFA2 is a **superset** of GFA1, we only support legal GFA2 -> GFA1 conversions.
 Information can be lost along the way (e.g. unordered groups won't be output).
     2. Our GFA2 testing is a bit limited but we've verified several times to be on-spec.

 Tags we specifically do not (i.e. cannot) support in GFA2 -> GFA1 conversion: G - gap, U - unordered group, F - fragment.